Armandelij/IOS-Guide/Swift/Enumerations/Enumerations.md

 ```

-Now we can assingn a constant or variable to one of the cases related to type.
+Now we can assign a constant or variable to one of the cases related to type.

 ``` swift
 // assinging a constant to gender